 Now, what are the parallels (or differences) between Hamilton’s interior and de Veyra’s window-view of an exterior landscape?

-First, while the principal template of Hamilton’s collage was an image of a modern sitting-room in an advertisement for Armstrong Floors in Ladies’ Home Journal, which describes the “modern fashion in floors,” de Veyra’s painting subtly implies contemporary flooring materials for sidewalks and plazas/squares.
-Meanwhile, de Veyra’s graffiti image of Chrissie Hynde with thin arms contrasts with Hamilton’s muscled body builder; de Veyra and then echoes Hamilton’s burlesque woman on a sofa with a tiny image of a woman in bikini sitting on the entrance stairs of the orange building in his painting’s foreground.
+First, while the principal template of Hamilton’s collage was an image of a modern sitting-room in an advertisement for Armstrong Floors in Ladies’ Home Journal, which described the “modern fashion in floors,” de Veyra’s painting subtly implies contemporary flooring materials for sidewalks and plazas/squares.
+Meanwhile, de Veyra’s graffiti image of Chrissie Hynde with thin arms contrasts with Hamilton’s muscled body builder; de Veyra then echoes Hamilton’s burlesque woman on a sofa with a tiny image of a woman in bikini sitting on the entrance stairs of the orange building in his painting’s foreground.

 Detail from Constant grounding . . .